mwherman2000/neo-persistibleclasses/README.md

 * >In just 10 days you [made] tons of progress, you're probably [one of] the fastest learners around here.
 * >Great slides and videos, Michael Herman.
 Thanks
 * >It is truly worth video, thanks and congrulations for the attention.
+* >Michael, it was a pleasure to check out the slides.
+Congrulations, you are a good professor.
+I will keep reading and trying to learn with your documentation.